utxostack/utxo-stack-doc/docs/da-exit.md

 ## RGB++ Layer Governance-Triggered Exit

-As an ultimate safeguard, in the extreme event of a DA layer attack, users can vote for a forced exit through the UTXO stack governance contract.
+As an ultimate safeguard, in the extreme situation of a DA layer attack, users can vote for a forced exit through the UTXO stack governance contract.

 If the vote exceeds a 70% threshold, the branch chain state contract on RGB++ Layer will stop accepting new blocks and exit all assets in prioritized order from the branch chain.